Kray twins: Military service

-The Krays were called up to do National Service in the British Army in March 1952.
+The Kray twins were called up to do National Service in the British Army in March 1952.
 Although the pair reported to the depot of the Royal Fusiliers at the Tower of London, they attempted to leave after only a few minutes.
 When the corporal in charge tried to stop them, he was seriously injured by Ronnie when he punched him on the jaw.
-The Krays walked back to their East End home.
-They were arrested the next morning by the police and turned over to the army.
+The Krays walked back to their East End home where they were arrested the next morning by police and turned over to the army.

 In September, while absent without leave (AWOL) again, the twins assaulted a police constable who tried to arrest them.
 They became among the last prisoners to be held at the Tower of London before being transferred to Shepton Mallet military prison in Somerset for a month to await court-martial.
 After they were convicted, both were sent to the Buffs' Home Counties Brigade Depot jail in Canterbury, Kent.

-However, when it became clear they were both to be dishonourably discharged from the army, the Krays' behaviour became worse.
-They dominated the exercise areas outside their one-man cells, threw tantrums, emptied a latrine bucket over a sergeant, dumped a canteen full of hot tea on another guard, handcuffed a guard to their prison bars with a pair of stolen cuffs and set their bedding on fire.
+However, when it became clear that they would both be dishonourably discharged from the army, the Krays' behaviour worsened.
+They dominated the exercise areas outside their one-man cells, threw tantrums, emptied a latrine bucket over a sergeant, dumped a canteen full of hot tea on another guard, handcuffed yet another guard to their prison bars with a pair of stolen cuffs, and set their bedding on fire.
 Eventually they were moved to a communal cell where they assaulted their guard with a vase and escaped.
 After being quickly recaptured, they spent their last night in military custody in Canterbury drinking cider, eating crisps and smoking cigarillos courtesy of the young national servicemen acting as their guards.
 The next day the Krays were transferred to a civilian prison to serve sentences for the crimes they committed while AWOL.
-Raban wrote that prison psychiatrists who examined Ronnie found him to be: "educationally subnormal, psychopathic, schizophrenic and insane".
-Despite a less than stellar military career, the Krays adopted an extremely militaristic style as Ronnie took to calling himself "the Colonel" while their home at 178 Vallance Road was dubbed "Fort Vallance".
+Raban wrote that prison psychiatrists who examined Ronnie found him to be "educationally subnormal, psychopathic, schizophrenic and insane".

+Despite their brief and disastrous military career, upon release the Krays adopted an extremely militaristic style as Ronnie took to calling himself "the Colonel" while their home at 178 Vallance Road was dubbed "Fort Vallance".